 Students Accused Of Breaking College COVID-19 Rules Fight Their Punishments

-As colleges around the nation are facing COVID-19 outbreaks and crackdowns on students engaged in COVID-risky behavior, campuses are also facing a new threat: legal challenges from the students they're punishing.
+As colleges around the U.S. are facing COVID-19 outbreaks and crackdowns on students engaged in coronavirus-risky behavior, campuses are also facing a new threat: legal challenges from the students they're punishing.

-The same thing is happening to students in smaller, more "chill" gatherings.
-At Northeastern University, 11 students were caught hanging out together in one room, in violation of bans on having guests in campus housing, and participating in crowded gatherings.
+The same thing is happening to students at smaller, more "chill" gatherings.
+At Northeastern University, 11 students were caught hanging out together in one room, in violation of bans on having guests in campus housing and on participating in crowded gatherings.

-"I was just like come on, that's really irresponsible and selfish," junior Avery Collard says about the students who were all kicked off campus and out of their program for the semester.
-Collard says they had it coming.
+"I was just, like, come on — that's really irresponsible and selfish," junior Avery Collard said about the students who were all kicked off campus and out of their program for the semester.
+Collard said they had it coming.

-"There's very specific rules that say you can't do that," he says. "[They're] adults.
+"There's very specific rules that say you can't do that," she said. "[They're] adults.
 I know it's hard, but act like it!"

 But for all the scorn directed at students who flout the rules, the colleges meting out the discipline are taking heat as well.
-Rhyia Bibby, a junior at Northeastern, is one of many on campus who think the university went too far by also refusing to refund the students' tuition, which amounts to $36,500.
+Rhyia Bibby, a junior at Northeastern, is one of many on campus who think the university went too far by also refusing to refund the students' tuition, which amounts to $36,500 per person.

 Attorney Brett Joshpe, who appealed the suspension for two of the students, agrees.